kyh2010/isaac-go2-ros2/README.md

 ## Example Usage
-The video shows an example of using this simulator with an RL agent to achieve navigation and collision avoidance:
+The video shows an example of using this repo with an RL agent to achieve navigation and collision avoidance:

 https://github.com/user-attachments/assets/ccc986c6-bf94-41fe-a4d5-3417ce8b3384